aferrodelgado/deep-learning-challenge/README.md

   8. Create a callback that saves the model's weights every five epochs.
   9. Evaluate the model using the test data to determine the loss and accuracy.
   10. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity.h5.

+**Step 3: Optimize the Model**

+Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.

+Use any or all of the following methods to optimize your model:
+  - Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
+      - Dropping more or fewer columns.
+      - Creating more bins for rare occurrences in columns.
+      - Increasing or decreasing the number of values for each bin.
+      - Add more neurons to a hidden layer.
+      - Add more hidden layers.
+      - Use different activation functions for the hidden layers.
+      - Add or reduce the number of epochs to the training regimen.

+Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

+  1. Create a new Google Colab file and name it AlphabetSoupCharity_Optimization.ipynb.
+  2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
+  3. Preprocess the dataset as you did in Step 1.
+Be sure to adjust for any modifications that came out of optimizing the model.
+  4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
+  5. Save and export your results to an HDF5 file.
+Name the file AlphabetSoupCharity_Optimization.h5.

+**Step 4: Write a Report on the Neural Network Model**

+For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

+The report should contain the following:
+  1. **Overview** of the analysis: Explain the purpose of this analysis.
+  2. **Results**: Using bulleted lists and images to support your answers, address the following questions:

+     - Data Preprocessing
+       - What variable(s) are the target(s) for your model?
+       - What variable(s) are the features for your model?
+       - What variable(s) should be removed from the input data because they are neither targets nor features?

+      - Compiling, Training, and Evaluating the Model
+        - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+        - Were you able to achieve the target model performance?
+        - What steps did you take in your attempts to increase model performance?
+  3. **Summary:** Summarize the overall results of the deep learning model.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.